Akshaykumar05/Linux-Assignment-4/README.md

 # Linux-Assignment-4
+* In this repo I'm documenting 25 Linux Questions as a part of Keenable internship.
+Let's start the adventure with terminal..

 **Ques 1: Create a directory named "MyFiles" in your home directory.
 Navigate into this directory and list its contents.**

 ```